chetanmeh/meta64/readme.md

 * Removing individual Share privileges from nodes
 * Short URL GUID for any node, so it can be referenced by URL
 * Uploading attachments (attached files) onto a node
-* Can upload from local machine --or-- directly from any internet URL.
+* Upload from local machine
+* Uupload directly from any internet URL.
 * Deleting node attachments
 * Renders image attachments on the page (on the node)
 * Shows JCR properties for nodes.